 A request for quote or quotation is a document that details a buyer’s requirements and asks vendors to respond with pricing and payment terms.
 The focus of this document is primarily price, and often, the lowest priced bidder will win the business.

-The RFQ’s role in procurement
+The RFQ’s role in the sales cycle

 Who uses RFQs?